FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Special Meeting of Municipal District of Adare-Rathkeale - 26th May 2023.md

 O’Brien, Uisce Éireann advised approximately 7,000 customers are currently

-affected and regular updates are provided on local media outlets as well as on--- Uise Éireann’s website www.water.ie.
+affected and regular updates are provided on local media outlets as well as on
+---
+Uise Éireann’s website www.water.ie.
 He further advised vulnerable customer

 who have registered their details with Uisce Éireann will be directly contacted.